Last Updated: December 20, 2017

 767 Lexington Avenue, New York.

 The original home of Blue Note Records, 767 Lexington Avenue, the address that makes collectors foam at the mouth, mortgage the farm, or raid their retirement savings.
 Not quite the romantic location of my imagination.
 The entrance to the building boasts “767” in large numerals, but there is no heritage plaque “Home of the best in Jazz since 1939”.

-You would think Blue Note Music Group might have commemorated their roots.The only roots seen here now are in the nearby hair salon and the dentist next door.
-You would want to see a giant statue of Alfred Lion here, three stories high.
+You would think Blue Note Music Group might have commemorated their roots.The only roots seen here now are in the nearby hair salon (dyed) and the dentist next door (canal).
+You want to see a giant statue of Alfred Lion here, three stories high.
 Or may be a tryptch of Lion, Van Gelder and Frances Wolff, painted trompe l’oeil on the face of the building, here executed only in Photoshop:

 47 WEST 63rd St

-This now looks more like it!
-Fire escapes, fire hydrants, secretaries with back-combed hair, Don Draper-style men in coats, suits and hats, this is my idea of Blue Note’s New York.
+That’s more like it!
+Fire escapes, fire hydrants, secretaries with back-combed hair, Don Draper-style men in coats, suits and hats, my idea of Blue Note’s New York.
 The house number address is only approximate according to Google Earth, but this fine building is in the right place and preserved as it would have looked then.

 47 West 61st St NY

 Final long-running cover address, now anonymous apartments or offices, and tree-lined.

 Capitol Records – Blue Note Records, 1996 1290 6th Avenue, New York, NY 10104

 Hackensack home studio, Van Gelder parents house, 25 Prospect Avenue, on the corner of, Thompson Street: